Convention on Psychotropic Substances: Ephedrine

 In 1998, ephedrine was recommended for control under the Convention.
 The Dietary Supplement Safety and Science Coalition lobbied against control, stressing the drug's history and safety, and arguing that "ephedrine is not a controlled substance in the US today, nor should it be internationally" because is a soft stimulant similar to caffeine.
 After a two-year debate, the Expert Committee on Drug Dependence decided against regulating ephedrine.
-However, the Commission on Narcotics Drugs and the International Narcotics Control Board listed the drug as a Table I precursor under the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances because ephedrine can be used as chemical precursor for synthesize or manufacture amphetamine or methamphetamine, both which are actually controlled substances, a move that did not require WHO approval.
+However, the Commission on Narcotics Drugs and the International Narcotics Control Board listed the drug as a Table I precursor under the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances because ephedrine can be used as a chemical precursor for the synthesis and manufacture of amphetamine or methamphetamine, both of which are controlled substances.
+As such, this move did not require WHO approval.

 Ketamine

 The Expert Committee on Drug Dependence cautiously began investigating ketamine at its thirty-third meeting, noting, "Its use in veterinary medicine must also be considered in relation to its control".
-Ketamine remains uncontrolled internationally, although many nations (e.g. USA and UK) have enacted restrictions on the drug.
+Ketamine remains uncontrolled internationally, although many nations (e.g. US and UK) have enacted restrictions on the drug.